 Our Mission

-Our Stoy: The Vision Behind SHArts
+Our Stoy: The Vision Behind HSArts

 More than fifteen years ago, a group of parents—including myself—envisioned a school that combined the rigor of strong academics with the beauty and discipline of classical arts.
 Our goal was to raise not only talented artists but thoughtful, resilient leaders guided by universal values.